Can I link my debit card with a savings account?

 - Earn more interest.
 A lot of savings accounts offer bonus interest when you link your account to an everyday transaction account with the same bank.

 - Avoid fees.
 A lot of transaction accounts today have zero account fees and also zero fees to use ATMs.

 - Keep your savings untouched.
 You can use the money in your linked transaction account for day-to-day spending and leave your savings untouched, as it should be.

 Compare savings accounts with linked transaction accounts below

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 If you want to combine the easy access a debit card provides with the ability to earn interest on your account balance, you might want to look for a transaction account that earns interest.
 These are common across pension and retirement accounts.

-Sometimes referred to as cash management accounts or high-interest transaction accounts, these accounts offer a wide range of benefits.
-Just like a regular transaction account they provide minimal ongoing fees, easy access to funds whenever you want and the use of a debit card.
+They're sometimes referred to as cash management accounts or high-interest transaction accounts.
+Just like a regular transaction account they provide minimal ongoing fees, easy access to funds whenever you want and the use of a debit card, while also paying interest.
 You can even set up direct debit transfers to schedule automatic payments from your account.